LucasRoesler/gnome-search-scripts/README.md

    The extension will recursively search all subdirectories for `.sh` files and make them available in search results.
 When executing scripts in subdirectories, the working directory is set to the script's directory, allowing scripts to use relative paths for resources in the same directory.

+   **Note:** If you add or modify scripts in subdirectories, you may need to use the "Refresh Scripts" button in the extension preferences to ensure they are detected.

 4. **Notification Types**
    - `status`: Shows success/failure with exit code (default)
    - `stdout`: Shows the script's output in the notification